 Starting in March of 2020, the COVID-19 pandemic had a significant impact on the demand for oil and gas and this, combined with an over-supply, led to a significant decline in commodity prices.
-Although global demand for oil and gas has almost returned to pre-pandemic levels and commodity prices recovered in 2021 from the lows experienced in 2020, the ultimate impact of COVID-19 on future oil demand is unknown at the present time.
+While most have lifted restrictions relating to COVID-19, certain countries face ongoing challenges with varying forms of restrictions.
+Although global demand for oil and gas has returned to pre-pandemic levels and commodity prices have recovered from the lows experienced in 2020, the ultimate impact of COVID-19 on future oil demand is unknown at the present time.
 It is, therefore, not possible to predict the long-term effects of COVID-19 on the Company's operating results.
 The ongoing pandemic has had, or may have, significant adverse impacts on Pason, including but not limited to: material declines in revenue and cash flows due to reduced drilling and demand for associated products and services, increased risk of non-payment of accounts receivable, potential for impairment charges on long-term assets, and additional reorganization costs, if deemed required in the context of Pason's ongoing efforts to manage its cost structure.
 The Company would be further exposed to the aforementioned risks in the occurrence of any future public health crises and/or pandemics unrelated to COVID-19.